datacentricdesign/iob22/assignments/02-vending-machine/step5.md

 With this code, we do not need to initialise number_remaining_cups as it comes from the file.
 However, there is still one situation when we need to do so: when there is no existing file to tell us the number of remaining cups.

 Let's test!
 Right-click on the file cups.txt and delete it.
-Then, execute your code again.
+Then, execute the code again.
 An error fails the program because the file does not exist.

 We can reuse the `Exception` mechanism we introduced in the previous step.
 In this case, we want to try to open and read the file.
 If this action fails, then we need to initialise the number of remaining cups.
 This would look like this: